madvik/madvic-wp-scripts/README.md

 ## Tunning

+- Revision limited to 5 if is not defined
 - Hide update notifications
 - Deactive admin bar
 - Does not display the previous and next link ( `<link rel='prev'` ... and `<link rel='next'` ...)